 One downside of living in Hopkinton, however, is that residents on average have to contend with a long commute, spending on average 36.11 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Even though Hopkinton is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 If knowledge is power, Hopkinton is a pretty powerful place.
 65.57% of the adults in Hopkinton have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Hopkinton in 2010 was $58,672, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $234,688 for a family of four.

 The people who call Hopkinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopkinton residents report their race to be White, followed by Asian.
 Important ancestries of people in Hopkinton include Italian, English, German, and French .

 The most common language spoken in Hopkinton is English.
-Other important languages spoken here include Urdu and Chinese.
+Other important languages spoken here include Chinese and Spanish.